geronimocharlie/cognitive_modeling_playground/context_aware_image_captioning/readme.md

 # Context Aware Image Captioning
 This repo is an attempt to build upon the work of Vedantam et al.  ([paper](https://arxiv.org/pdf/1701.02870.pdf) , [github](https://github.com/saiteja-talluri/Context-Aware-Image-Captioning)).
-The code is mostly copied, with a few alterations to incorporate the coco dataset and a modification of the beamsearch algorithm to incorporate multiple distractor classes.
+The code is mostly copied, with a few alterations to work with the coco dataset and a modification of the beamsearch algorithm to incorporate multiple distractor classes.

 The Beamsearch can be executed with a few sample images, a pretrained model (refer to the 'Beamsearch' section) and the infos on the vocabulary.
-For the coco data this works out of the box, for the cub dataset at least the annotations must be downloaded, pleares refere to CUB Ditaset section for more infos.
+For the coco data this works out of the box, for the cub dataset at least the annotations must be downloaded.
+Please refere to CUB Dataset section for more infos.
 If you wish to run the training please refer to the section on 'Training'.

 ## 1 Installation
-Pleas create a conda environment using the provided 'environment.yml' file.
+Create a conda environment using the provided 'environment.yml' file.
+If you wish to set everything up manually (or use another os than linux) refer to the file for the package specifications (found under 'pip').

 ```console
 yourname@device:~/your_path_to…project$ conda env create -f environment.yml